TaitoUnited/taito-cli/docs/tutorial/01-setting-up-infrastructure.md

 ### 1.1.
 Install or upgrade taito-cli

-See the [installation instructions](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/02-installation.md) of the taito-cli manual.
-If you have already installed taito-cli, you can upgrade it with `taito --upgrade`.
+Read [introduction](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/01-introduction.md) and [installation](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/manual/02-installation.md) chapters of the taito-cli manual, and install taito-cli according to the instructions.
+If you have already installed taito-cli before, you should upgrade it with `taito --upgrade`.

 ### 1.2.
 Set up cloud environment, Kubernetes, database cluster and CI/CD pipeline

+> You can skip this step if your organization already provides a suitable infrastructure for this tutorial.
+However, you might still like to browse through [Appendix A](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/tutorial/a-modern-server-infrastructure.md) to famirialize yourself with basic concepts of modern server infrastructure.

 Taito-cli is designed to be infrastructure agnostic.
 That is, the same taito-cli commands can be used in any project no matter the technology or infrastructure.
-These exercises, however, are based on [kubernetes-template](https://github.com/TaitoUnited/server-template) that requires Kubernetes, PostgreSQL, S3 compatible storage bucket, and a CI/CD pipeline that is supported by the project template.
+These exercises, however, are based on [kubernetes-template](https://github.com/TaitoUnited/server-template) that requires Kubernetes, PostgreSQL, a S3 compatible storage bucket, and a kubernetes-template compatible CI/CD pipeline.
 If you don't have an existing infrastructure that provides these already, you can easily set them up by creating a new **taito zone** based on one of the [infrastructure templates](https://github.com/TaitoUnited/taito-cli/blob/dev/docs/templates.md#infrastructure-templates):

 > WARNING: Not tested yet.